trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 }
 ```

-Now we can quickly build it and explore it's contents:
+Now we can quickly build it and explore its contents:

 ```
 $ nix-build